Autodesk/maya-hydra/test/lib/mayaUsd/render/mayaToHydra/README.md

 Some important notes :
 - Before each test, a new file will be opened and the renderer will be switched to Hydra.
 If you need to switch between renderers, you can use the `self.setHdStormRenderer()` and `self.setViewport2Renderer()` methods.
+- Some test settings (such as turning color management off, disabling the grid, etc.) are applied by default when opening a scene using `mayaUtils.openNewScene` or `mayaUtils.openTestScene`.
+The new scene opened before each test is opened using `mayaUtils.openNewScene`, meaning those test settings will automatically be applied before each test.
+These methods provide the option not to apply those settings if desired, by passing in `useTestSettings=False`.
+If you want to test a setting that is modified as part of those test settings, you can either re-set it explicitly in the test, and/or load a scene with the desired settings by calling `mayaUtils.openTestScene(<path arguments>, useTestSettings=False)`.

 # Best practices
 - Don't skip tests unless necessary.
 If a test requires a certain plugin to be loaded, don't skip the test if the plugin fails to load, as this will falsely be reported as a pass.
 For such cases, prefer setting the `_requiredPlugins` variable in your test class.